Louisiana Department of Public Safety & Corrections: Louisiana State Police Patrol Division

 The Transportation Safety Services (TSS), within the Louisiana State Police Patrol Division, includes the Commercial Vehicle Enforcement Division, which includes the Motor Carrier Safety Unit, Towing and Recovery Unit (1989- Louisiana Towing and Storage Act), Motor Vehicle Inspection Unit, and the Commercial Vehicle Enforcement Division.

 Corrections Services

 Corrections Services (referred to as the Department of Corrections) is responsible for the custody of adult inmates across Louisiana.
-As of 2011, about 19,000 of Louisiana's 37,000 prisoners are assigned to the state's 13 correctional facilities.
-The remaining incarcerated prisoners are assigned to parish facilities.
-The state's facilities do not have the capacity to house all offenders sentenced under state law, so the state reimburses local governments housing prisoners with state sentences.
+As of 2026, about 15,000 of Louisiana's 30,000 inmates are assigned to the state's eight correctional facilities.
+The remaining incarcerated individuals are assigned to parish facilities.
+The state's facilities do not have the capacity to house all inmates sentenced under state law, so the state reimburses local governments housing inmates with state sentences.

 Since its inception, the Louisiana Department of Public Safety & Corrections has lost 12 officers in line-of-duty deaths, the latter two due to COVID-19.